nebari-dev/nebari/docs/source/03_tutorials_and_samples/1_project_setup_tutorial.md

 - `AUTH0_DOMAIN`: Set this variable to be equal to your account name (indicated on the upper right) appended with `.auth0.com`.
 IE an account called `qhub-test` would have this variable set to `qhub-test.auth0.com`

 ### 2.3 GitHub
-Your github username and access token will automate the creation of the repository that will hold the infrastructure code as well as the github secrets
+Your GitHub username and access token will automate the creation of the repository that will hold the infrastructure code as well as the github secrets

-- `GITHUB_USERNAME`: Set this to your github username
+- `GITHUB_USERNAME`: Set this to your GitHub username
 - `GITHUB_TOKEN`: Set this equal to your [github access token]